Alomide Side Effects

 Generic Name: lodoxamide ophthalmic

 Note: This page contains information about the side effects of lodoxamide ophthalmic.
 Some of the dosage forms included on this document may not apply to the brand name Alomide.

 Not all side effects for Alomide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to lodoxamide ophthalmic: ophthalmic solutionSide Effects of This Medicine

-Along with its needed effects, lodoxamide ophthalmic (the active ingredient contained in Alomide) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by lodoxamide ophthalmic (the active ingredient contained in Alomide).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking lodoxamide ophthalmic:Less common
+If any of the following side effects occur while taking lodoxamide ophthalmic, check with your doctor or nurse as soon as possible:Less common

 - Blurred vision